mk12/sicp/README.md

 This will install the REPL `gsi` and the compiler `gsc`.

-For the exercises that ask for mathematical proofs, I have prepared LaTeX documents.
+For the exercises that ask for mathematical proofs, I have prepared ConTeXt documents.
 The compiled PDFs are also included in this repository.
+For diagrams that are to tedious to do in ASCII, I have included photos of whiteboard drawings.

 [1]: http://www.iro.umontreal.ca/~gambit/
 [2]: http://brew.sh